 Once you have a food safety training or certification, you will still have to learn the ropes of your new food service job.
 You will need to learn how to speak with customers, become familiar with restaurant policies specific to your new job, learn the menu, and recognize how to use the computer system.

-- National Restaurant Association – 2017 Restaurant Industry Outlook (PDF)
+- National Restaurant Association.
+State of the Restaurant Industry

-- Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics
+- Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Food Service Managers,